 - Documentary evidence of your qualifications (original documents of academic certificates and/or original official transcripts)

 - Your airport welcome/taxi transfer confirmation.
 You will need to show this to the taxi company if you have booked a taxi transfer.
-You can book a taxi through Advantage
+You can book a taxi by completing this form

 - Original documentary evidence of your English language skills (if required)